HDLI Logo Housing and Development Law Institute

 to HUD Regulations

-This should be everyone's desktop reference.
-Features the only Regulations comprehensive index to HUD's Title 24 regulations, by subject matter and acronym.
-Updated annually.
-This publication is available for only $50 for HDLI members and $95 for non-HDLI members.
-Order Form
+Features the only comprehensive index to HUD's Title 24 regulations, by subject matter and acronym.
+Updated annually and provided in electronic PDF format.
+This publication is free to members.

 • AMICUS CURIAE APPEARANCES